 This normally takes place within the university setting and may be in a classroom or a designated skills laboratory, facilitated by specifically trained staff, using specialist equipment.
-Simulation provides safe learning opportunities in basic as well as potentially complex situations and also helps apprentices acquire important skills before going into a placement environment.
-Simulation will also be facilitated using role play, workshops and a variety of digital media.
+Simulation provides safe learning opportunities in basic as well as potentially complex situations and also helps you to acquire important skills before going into a placement environment.
+Simulation will